rafapetter/udacity-machine-learning-capstone/capstone_proposal_template.md

 ### Solution Statement

 To tackle this problem of duplicate questions, I will use a deep learning framework based on the “Siamese” architecture [21].
 In this framework, the same neural network encoder (LSTM) is applied to two input sentences individually, so that both of the two sentences are encoded into sentence vectors in the same embedding space.
 Then, a matching decision is made solely based on the two sentence vectors [22;23].
 The advantage of this framework is that sharing parameters makes the model smaller and easier to train, and the sentence vectors can be used for visualization, sentence clustering and many other purposes [24].
-But the disadvantage is that there is no interaction between the two sentences during the encoding procedure, which may lose some important information.
+The disadvantage is that there is no interaction between the two sentences during the encoding procedure, which may lose some important information.

 On the Siamese framework, I will implement the “Siamese-LSTM” model.
 It will encode two input sentences into two sentence vectors with a neural network encoder, and make a decision based on the cosine similarity between the two sentence vectors.
 The LSTM model will be designed according to the architectures in [24].